csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 In each case, what can be done to reduce the skew?

-**18.11** Give an example of a join that is not a simple equi-join for which parti- tioned parallelism can be used.
-What attributes should be used for parti- tioning?
+**18.11** Give an example of a join that is not a simple equi-join for which partitioned parallelism can be used.
+What attributes should be used for partitioning?

 **18.12** Describe a good way to parallelize each of the following: